All Episodes

 Yeah, that's a great question.

-Here was this description of scores of these types of experience all around the world, remarkably similar, and clearly Even with my very first reading about this, I knew everything that I had learned as a doctor up until that time.
+Here was this description of scores of these types of experience all around the world, remarkably similar.

-My entire life absolutely could not explain these experiences and that was certainly consistent with the author of this article's writing.
+And that was certainly consistent with what the author of this article is writing.

-Not necessarily from reading other books or other research, but from getting the original source of the information.
+And not necessarily from reading other books or other research, but from getting the original source of the information, that being people that have actually had these near-death experiences.

 And see for myself, I guess for several years after that, I had a burning question in my heart, near-death experiences, are they real?